MyScript/interactive-ink-examples-android/README.md

 ## Getting support

 You can get some support from the dedicated section on [MyScript Developer website](https://developer.myscript.com/support/).

+## Troubleshoot

+If you encounter build errors of the form `No version of NDK matched the requested version`, please install the requested NDK version or update the one referenced in `build.gradle` to match your installed NDK version.
+You can follow [these instructions](https://developer.android.com/studio/projects/install-ndk#specific-version).

 ## Sharing your feedback ?